audeering/ser-tests/docs/method-tests.rst

 the combined test set
 is below the given threshold.

-The **Unweighted Average Precision High Pitch**, **Unweighted Average Precision Low Pitch**, and **Unweighted Average Precision Medium Pitch** tests ensure that the difference in unweighted average precision between the respective pitch group and the combined test set is below the given threshold.

 We base the thresholds
 on simulations
 with a random-categorical and a